Back to Song Library

 What should I focus on when practicing Over the Rainbow?

-Is Over the Rainbow also known as Somewhere Over the Rainbow, Over the Rainbow Judy Garland, Wizard of Oz Over the Rainbow, and Over the Rainbow song?
+Is Over the Rainbow also known as Somewhere Over the Rainbow, Over the Rainbow Judy Garland, Wizard of Oz Over the Rainbow, Over the Rainbow song, Somewhere Over the Rainbow letter notes, Over the Rainbow recorder notes, and Over the Rainbow tin whistle notes?

 Is this the classic song Over the Rainbow from The Wizard of Oz?